 If you own a grinder, well done!
 It’s worth the investment.
-But if you don't, we can grind your coffee for you, and we grind to three different levels for you (more on that later).
+But if you don't, we can grind your coffee for you and we grind to three different levels (which we will come to later).

 Grind affects the mouthfeel and body of the cup and can unlock some of the subtle notes freshly roasted coffee holds.

 To get straight to the point (which is to brew and enjoy your coffee!), we have provided a little guide to speed things up a little.